Rinad Beidas

 Rinad S. Beidas (January 1, 1982) is an American clinical child psychologist and implementation scientist.
 She is currently the chair and Ralph Seal Paffenbarger Professor of the department of Medical Social Sciences at the Northwestern University Feinberg School of Medicine.
-She was formerly professor of Psychiatry and Medical Ethics and Health Policy at the Perelman School of Medicine at the University of Pennsylvania; Director of the Penn Implementation Science Center (PISCE@LDI); and Director of the Penn Medicine Nudge Unit.
-She is currently an Associate Director at the University of Pennsylvania's Center for Health Incentives and Behavioral Economics (CHIBE).
+She was formerly professor of Psychiatry and Medical Ethics and Health Policy at the Perelman School of Medicine at the University of Pennsylvania; Founding Director of the Penn Implementation Science Center (PISCE@LDI); and Director of the Penn Medicine Nudge Unit.
+She also served as Associate Director at the University of Pennsylvania's Center for Health Incentives and Behavioral Economics (CHIBE).

 Early life and education

 Beidas was born on January 1, 1982, in Amman, Jordan.
 She earned her Bachelor of Arts degree from Colgate University in 2003 and her Master's degree and PhD from Temple University.
 While completing her doctoral degree, she received the 2008 Assembly of Scientist/Practitioner Psychologists award.
 She also worked under the guidance of Philip C. Kendall at his Child and Adolescent Anxiety Disorders Clinic, wherein she treated children with anxiety using a cognitive-behavioral approach.